javalin/website/_posts/tutorials/2018-11-15-javalin-embedded-example.md

 > Note: You must remember to use the `createStandalone()` function, which has been carefully designed to make Javalin not to depend on Jetty.
 Using `Javalin.create()` will make the WAR app fail to start with `java.lang.ClassNotFoundException: org.eclipse.jetty.server.Server`.
+Annotate your class with @MultipartConfig in order to populate UploadedFile or UploadedFiles servlet-request getters.

 The Servlet container will automatically auto-discover the servlet (since it's annotated with `@WebServlet`);
 any requests to the servlet will be directed straight to Javalin which will then take care